Work & Organisational Psychology Group

-Delivering various modules in management, strategic change and entrepreneurship in academic and executive development programmes
+- Delivering various modules in entrepreneurship, strategic change and management in academic and executive development programmes

-Managing research projects in the areas of entrepreneurial learning, innovation, and diversity
+- Managing research projects in the areas of strategic entrepreneurship, management learning and diversity

-Producing, publishing and disseminating relevant scholarly work, including academic articles and project reports
+- Producing, publishing and disseminating relevant scholarly work, including academic articles and project report

 2010 – 2012 Lecturer (Assistant Professor) in Strategic Entrepreneurship & Management